neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 ### Exercise 4: Compose model-driven application

-In this exercise, you will create model-driven application.
+In this exercise, you will create a model-driven application.

 #### Task 1: Create new model-driven application